Bop Till You Drop: Critical reception

+Good Thing", which the publication thought would be a "good single".
+Writing for Sounds magazine, Peter Silverton said that he was "initially a little thrown by the texture of the sound" and had expected Cooder's album to sound "harsh, driving and fraying a little round the edges", with the end product sounding "cleaner" in sound quality than what he anticipated.

+DownBeat gave the album a five-star rating and felt that Cooder interpreted and blended the genres of rhythm and blues and gospel music with "near-scholarly dedication, though without the pretensions and/or cooption to which those lighter-skinned champions of ethnic musics sometimes fall prey."
+In a retrospective review of the album, Brett Hartenbach of AllMusic expressed some criticism regarding the digital recording:

 Cooder and his excellent band, which includes the rhythm section of Tim Drummond and Jim Keltner along with guitarist David Lindley, understand the material and are more than capable of laying down a decent groove, but something must have gotten lost in translation from what was played to what came across on the recording.
 There's a thinness to the tracks that undermines the performances, which according to Cooder is due to the digital recording.